apiato/documentation/docs/main-components/requests.md

 }
 ```

 Your Task to process this data, however, requests the field `data.name` as `data.username`.
-You can call the the helper
+You can call the helper
 like this:
 ```php
 $request->mapInput([